iSci-3A12/climate-change-assignments/assignment-instructions/a3-preparation.md

 ![sign up dialog box](img/signup2.png)
 - Follow the link to **create your profile through the university**.
 Use your MAC ID credentials.
 ![account creation instructions](img/signup3.png)
-- Finally, [sign in to MATLAB Online](https://matlab.mathworks.com/) using your MathWorks credentials to start using it.
+- Finally, [sign in to MATLAB Online](https://matlab.mathworks.com/) using your MathWorks credentials to start using it. **Note that some students have reported a delay between registering and login working.
+If this happens, please try again after a few minutes and email Jay if it does not work.

 <table style="background-color: #ffff99;">
 <tbody>